-Once you complete this Associate degree, additional education opportunities include, but are not limited to:
+Once you complete the Associate degree, additional educational opportunities include:

-A Bachelor's degree in Philosophy, Political Science, Economics, Law, Medicine, Literature, Physics, Public Policy, Education, or a related field at a four-year college or university.
+A Bachelor's degree in Political Science, International Studies, Economics, Media & Communications, or a related field at a four-year college or university.

-Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including the University of Washington, Washington State University, and Seattle University.
-Philosophy graduates from Central have also transferred to out-of-state institutions.
-Program and admissions requirements vary from college-to-college.
-Contact a Central advisor to create an educational plan tailored to transfer to the institution of your choice.
-You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Philosophy programs in Washington state or around the country.
+Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including University of Washington, Washington State University and Seattle University.
+Political Science graduates from Central have also transferred to out-of-state institutions.

+Program and admissions requirements vary from college to college.
+Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.
+You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Political Science programs in Washington state or around the country.